We sneer and Jeer, but we don’t change our lives.

 Every person I know, even those the most “environmentally conscious”, are as hypocritical as I am.
 They have heated houses, cars, eat at cafe’s, and fine dine better than I can afford.
 They burn gasoline in their vehicle, travel far and often by airplane.

 Unless you are Ekki, a German biologist i met in the jungle of West Africa.
 He rarely flew home because of the environmental cost a flight would inflict on the planet.
 This was in 1995.
 When his father died my co-worker and I both encouraged him to go home for the funeral.
 He said he wanted to, but could not justify the flight for such selfish and personal reasons.
-He walked the talk.
+He walked the hard talk, twenty years ago.

-This is exactky how seriously David Suzuki and Justin Trudeau speak.
+This is exactly how seriously David Suzuki and Justin Trudeau speak.
 But they most certainly live contrary to their message.

 Let’s face it, people like Justin Trudeau and David Suzuki have carbon footprints so elaborate they should leave us alone.
 They conserve no resources by their lifestyle.
 Their lifestyle carbon footprints are an exaggerated joke compared to the middle class.
 When it comes to conserving and saving, we seem to be talking about what others will be doing.
 They really don’t believe in the environmental or political socialism (Everyone is equal) they profess.
 They get to be the Bourgeoisie of the environmental and political socialist experiment.